hyperledger-labs/minifabric/README.md

 $(pwd)/vars/chaincode/<chaincodename>/java
 ```

-If you have no chaincode developed and run `minifab install` command, minifab will install the sample chaincode named simple which comes with minifab.
+If you have no chaincode developed and run `minifab install` command, minifab will install the sample chaincode named `simple` which comes with minifab.

 # To upgrade your chaincode
 If you have changed your chaincode and like to upgrade the chaincode on
-the fabric network, you simply need to do the install with a newer
+this fabric network, you simply need to do the install with a newer
 version number, for example:
 ```
 minifab install -n simple -v 2.0